Seagrove, North Carolina

 Seagrove is a town in Randolph County, North Carolina, United States.
 The population was 285 at the 2019 census.
 It was named after a railroad official when the area was connected by rail.
-The center of population of North Carolina is located a few miles east of Seagrove.
+In 2020, the center of population of North Carolina was located east of Seagrove.

-In this usage, the name Seagrove not only refers to the town proper, but also includes several other communities that are part of the pottery tradition along and near the "North Carolina Pottery Highway" (NC-705).
-Over 100 potteries are located in Seagrove and the neighboring towns of Star, Whynot, Erect, Westmoore, Happy Hollow, and Robbins.
+In this usage, the name Seagrove not only refers to the town proper, but also includes several other communities that are part of the pottery tradition along and near the "North Carolina Pottery Highway" (NC 705).
+Over 100 potteries are located in Seagrove and the neighboring towns of Robbins and Star.
+This also includes the unincorporated communities of Erect, Happy Hollow, Westmoore and Whynot.
 Seagrove is also home to the North Carolina Pottery Center, which was established on November 7, 1998, and has since received visitors from across the continent and around the world.

 History

 Seagrove was named for Edwin G. Seagraves, a railroad official who was responsible for routing a railroad through the area.
 According to local sources, after a unanimous decision to name the station after Seagraves, the town name resulted from a sign painter running out of space and simply dropping the 's' from the end of the name.
-Also the painter misspelled Seagraves as Seagrove.
+Also, the painter misspelled Seagraves as Seagrove.
 The railroad served Seagrove until December 31, 1951.
 The old train depot later was adapted as a pottery museum.